 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Menopause is a biological process that every woman goes through.
 It marks the end of your reproductive years and is considered official once 12 months have passed since the end of your last menstrual cycle.
-Menopause can happen anytime during your 40s or 50s, but the average age in the United States is 51.
+Menopause can happen anytime during your 40s or 50s, but the

 No matter where you are in your menopause journey, these books provide insight, information, and advice on how to stay healthy and embrace this next phase in your life.